 The Group's subsidiary in the USA continued its participation in the American Sportfishing Association.
 ASA builds and maintains relationships with other conservation agencies to ensure that sportfishing interests are represented when policies are established.
 The subsidiary also contributed again to the International Game Fish Association.
-Its mission is the conservation of game fish populations and promoting responsible and ethical angling practices through science, education and rule making.
+Its mission is the conservation of game fish populations and promoting responsible and ethical angling practices through science, education and rulemaking.

-Initiatives to streamline the Group's supply chain continued, focusing on consolidating purchasing and logistics processes in selected third party products in Europe and further developing the logistics hub in Asia.
+Initiatives to streamline the Group's supply chain continued, focusing on consolidating purchasing and logistics processes in selected third party products in Europe.
+The Group is also consolidating warehousing operations to regional distribution centers in Europe and Southeast Asia.